 Durlston Country Park offers imposing views of limestone sea cliffs which sweep round into two bays, where rocks record the entire Cretaceous period.

 Located one mile south of Swanage, the country park is a 280 acre countryside paradise with stunning views, hay meadows and coastal downland, the historic Great Globe and a wealth of bird and wildlife including regular sightings of dolphins.
 There are numerous walking trails to explore and the park run regular “Prambles” for parents with young children.

 If you can bear to drag yourself indoors, there is a fabulous Victorian castle to explore, which is now a beautifully restored Visitor Centre to the Jurassic Coast, with interactive displays and exhibitions, a café and breath taking views.

 When you arrive, just follow the Timeline serpentine path from the car park as it winds its way gently to the Castle, taking you on a journey through 4.6 billion years of time.

-A short drive from Swanage lies one of the Jurassic Coast’s hidden gems, the village of Worth Matravers and the incredible dinosaur footprints of Keates Quarry.
+A short drive from Swanage lies one of the Jurassic Coast’s hidden gems, the incredible Spyway Dinosaur Footprints.